survivejs/react-book/manuscript/02_developing_with_webpack.md

 We can easily extend the approach to work with CSS. webpack allows us to modify CSS without forcing a full refresh.
 Let's see how to achieve that next.

 In order to load CSS to project, we'll need to use a couple of loaders.
-To get started, invoke `npm i css-loader style-loader --save-dev`.
+To get started, invoke

+> npm i css-loader style-loader --save-dev

 Now that we have the loaders we need, we'll need to make sure webpack is aware of them.
 Configure as follows.

 **webpack.config.js**